EGI-Federation/documentation/content/en/providers/cloud-compute/openstack/_index.md

 ### Local Users

-In order to get accounting information from your OpenStack, cASO needs to be run with a user that is a member of the projects to extract accoutning information from and it's allowed to access `identity:list_users` and `identity:list_projects` in Keystone.
+In order to get accounting information from your OpenStack, cASO needs to be run with a user that is a member of the projects to extract accounting information from and it's allowed to access `identity:list_users` and `identity:list_projects` in Keystone.
 Check
 [cASO documentation](https://caso.readthedocs.io/en/stable/configuration.html#user-credentials-required)